helenagomezvillegas/golangCourse/README.md

 # golangCourse
 ## Install go from https://go.dev/doc/install
 1. Go Download
-Download Go package for (Mac, Linux or Windows)
+package for (Mac, Linux or Windows)
 2. Go Install
 * Open the package file you downloaded and follow the prompts to install Go.
 The package installs the Go distribution to /usr/local/go.
 The package should put the /usr/local/go/bin directory in your PATH environment variable.
 You may need to restart any open Terminal sessions for the change to take effect.